Atlantic Seafood Recipes…

 If your family loves Seafood, go for the above.
 But if your family isn’t used to the more inventive recipes, I’ve gathered some of my most popular recipes, both for restaurant and home cooking.

-So if you want to prepare a delicious meal to impress family, friends or even a hot date…
+You might want to prepare a delicious meal to impress family, friends or even a hot date…

 Here are a few of my favourite easily prepared Atlantic Seafood Recipes…